 When an employee comes up with an opportunity for improvement, it’s important to track when the bottom-up effort impacts one of your organization’s key strategy deployment Pillars.

-This is done in KaiNexus by tagging Improvements with the relevant Strategy Deployment Attribute.
+This is done in KaiNexus by tagging Items with the relevant Strategy Deployment Attribute.
 In this way, you can see how each bottom-up improvement helps you attain your True North objectives.

 KaiNexus empowers your entire organization to participate in your Hoshin Kanri deployment.
 There are only four elements that you need to master: